 The twelfth, amethyst.
 By the purple-colored amethyst is signified Matthias, who was deemed worthy of the divine fire at the division of tongues and, for his fervent desire to please the One who chose him, took the place of the fallen one. - Having borrowed this from what was said about the stones by Saint Epiphanius in application to the leaders of the tribes of Israel, we repeat here, for the exercise of readers, as suppositions and guesses about the truth known only to the One who revealed it.
 In any case, it is true that the foundations and precious stones are the Apostles, possessing the properties of one, another, another stone, and all together the distinctive and best in all stones.
 Therefore, I ask not to consider the proposed reflections as if forcibly invented.
 For by indicating the particular properties of the virtue of each of the Apostles, we do not deny their commonality and unity, but only wish to reveal the complete identity uniting them among themselves like a chain.")

-"And there shall be no more anything accursed.
-And the throne of God and of the Lamb will be in it, and His bond-servants will serve Him;" (Revelation: 22; 3) As God predicted, all people will serve God directly.
+"And there shall be no more curse, but the throne of God and of the Lamb shall be in it, and His servants shall serve Him" (Revelation 22:3).
+As God predicted, all people will serve God directly.

-"and they will see His face, and His name will be on their foreheads."
-(Revelation: 22; 4) At last people will see face to Face.
+"They shall see His face, and His name shall be on their foreheads" (Revelation 22:4).
+At last people will see face to Face.
 And most importantly, the name of God will be on their foreheads.
 So what does this mean?
 It means that we are God's, that's all.
 No one will ever steal us again.

 If the prophet Daniel was told to seal up, remember, right?
 Then here John is forbidden to seal up, because the time has already come.
 Not sealed up - means that each time during the fulfillment of prophecies we already clearly understand what is being spoken of.